François-Henri Salomon de Virelade

-François-Henri Salomon de Virelade (4 October 1620, Bordeaux – 2 March 1670, Bordeaux) was a French lawyer.
-He was elected the third occupant of Académie française seat 29 in 1644.
+François-Henri Salomon de Virelade (4 October 1620, Bordeaux – 2 March 1670, Bordeaux) was a French lawyer, and advocate general of the Grand Conseil.
+On the basis of his publication Discours d'Etat à M. Grotius, he was elected the third occupant of Académie française seat 29 in 1644, having received more votes than the dramatist Pierre Corneille.
+Jean Le Rond d'Alembert said of the appointment that "it had prostituted the name of academician".